-I can’t get enough of tall and towering plants, whether they’re perennials, grasses, or shrubs.
+I can’t get enough of tall, flowering, towering plants, whether they’re perennials, grasses, or shrubs.

 In fact, when wandering through a nursery or reading a garden magazine, the words ‘oversized variety’ is my kryptonite.